How to Pay a 1099 Independent Contractor

 What do I need to pay a 1099 contractor with Gusto?

-For as low as $6/month you can get started with Gusto, to easily pay contractors with no setup fees, no hidden fees, and no extra charges for 1099s or filing forms.
+You can get started with Gusto to easily pay contractors.
 If you’re setting up payroll for the first time, we suggest reading our list of everything you need to know.
 If you already have payroll through a different service, check out our guide to switching.